cyrilondon/rover-project/README.md

 In this exercise, we would like to present a step-by-step process driven by the three following software practices

 ### Domain Driven Design
-We start by focusing on our domain (entities) and services, which both lie at the core of our application.
+We start by focusing on our domain (entities) and services, which both represent the very core of our application.
-If you follow our commits on the flow, you will notice that designing and properly testing our entities is our very first concern.
+If you go through our commits on the flow, you will notice that designing and properly testing our entities is our very first concern.

 ### Hexagonal Architecture
 Once our domain is built, we isolate it properly from the in and out systems by the so-called adapters and ports (interfaces).